What is a Trusted Device?

 By targeting a device running out-of-date software, an attacker can nab the keys to the kingdom and log into your applications with legitimate credentials.
 Ransomware is another type of malware that can be installed on systems via out-of-date software on users’ devices, and has been increasingly targeting hospitals and universities.

 Protecting against malware infection starts with getting insight into the software of the devices authenticating into your environment.
-With a holistic security solution, you can get detailed data on these devices, including the operating system platform, browser versions, and plugin versions, including Flash and Java.
+With a comprehensive security solution, you can get detailed data on these devices, including the operating system platform, browser versions, and plugin versions, including Flash and Java.

 Admins can effectively block devices or warn and notify users to update their devices before they’re granted access to certain applications - further reducing the risk of a malware infection via exploit kits or any other means that leverage vulnerabilities of unpatched systems.